CSI Accounting & Payroll Blog

 1. Loan Planning

-What do you want the funds for?
 Failing businesses seeking money to stay afloat probably won't be approved for a loan, but businesses that are seeking money to grow will be approved a majority of the time.
-Sometimes small business owners may decide to avoid taking a loan altogether after giving it more thought or speaking with a financial partner.
+You may decide to avoid taking a loan altogether after giving it more thought or speaking with a financial partner.

 An accountant can advise you on whether or not they think you'll qualify for a loan based on your financial statements.
 They can also provide an estimate on the amount they think you're eligible for, but only your bank can say for sure.
-If your accountant doesn't think you're eligible for a loan, don't worry!
-They can work with you to resolve certain issues, such as improving your business's profitability and reflecting that profitability to the bank.
+If your accountant doesn't think you're eligible, don't worry!
+They can work with you to improve your business's profitability and reflect that to the bank.

 As for financing options, you can largely choose between bank loans or SBA loans.
 There are rare occasions when there are other options, such as financing a business vehicle at a dealership or taking on accounts receivable loans (which we don't recommend!)